James Outman Preview, Player Props: Dodgers vs. Marlins

 James Outman At The Plate

-- Among the qualifying hitters in MLB action, he ranks 87th in batting average, 27th in on-base percentage, and 80th in slugging.
+- He ranks 85th in batting average, 23rd in on base percentage, and 80th in slugging among qualifying hitters in MLB.

-- Outman has picked up a hit in 70 of 126 games this year, with multiple hits 26 times.
+- Outman has reached base via a hit in 71 games this season (of 127 played), and had multiple hits in 26 of those games.

-- Outman has picked up an RBI in 27.8% of his games this year, with two or more RBI in 11.9% of his games.
-He has also produced three or more runs in five contests.
+- Outman has picked up an RBI in 27.6% of his games this year, with more than one RBI in 11.8% of his games.
+He has also driven in three or more runs in five contests.

+- He has scored in 56 of 127 games this year, and more than once 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.